 The Langh companies employ over 160 people.

 The Langh companies are collaborating with the John Nurminen Foundation by supporting the Clean Baltic Sea project.
-The Langh companies are also taking part in the Baltic Sea Day, which is held on 27 August 2020.
+The Langh companies also take part in the annually organized Baltic Sea Day.

 HISTORY OF OUR COMPANIES